|Guide||♦||74 Triplogs||Active Topic|

 The upper sections of Wilson Mtn, past this segment, were torched in the Brins Fire 2006.
 Page data reflects #123 one-way segment.
 The description below is more in depth going further.
-Check out this route
+Check out this route for a hearty hike.

 To date, Wilson Mountain and North Wilson Mountain trail have been treated as the same hike on this website with trip logs for each appearing on the "Wilson Mountain" hike.
 This is a shame for the two hikes are very different and each deserves their own description and photosets.
 Moreover, the autumn colors section of this website could use a few more entries, and this one would most certainly qualify.
 The choice of which Wilson Mountain trail to enjoy depends on whether you prefer south-facing manzanita-covered slopes overlooking Sedona or north-facing forest offering ample shade for a hot summer day, and later in the year, incredible fall color.